sqlfluff/sqlfluff/docs/source/dialects.rst

 Snowflake
 ---------

-The dialect for `Snowflake`_, which has much of it's syntax inherited from :ref:`postgres_dialect_ref`.
+The dialect for `Snowflake`_, which has much of its syntax inherited from :ref:`postgres_dialect_ref`.

 .. _`Snowflake`: https://docs.snowflake.com/en/sql-reference.html